andrew/ultimate-awesome/README.md

 - [awesome-hamradio](https://github.com/DD5HT/awesome-hamradio) - Awesome hamradio repositories.
 - [awesome-python-backend](https://github.com/Eldar1205/awesome-python-backend) - Index for online reading materials in order to learn Python and backend development/engineering concepts from scratch and develop a mastery sufficient for Senior/Principal Backend Engineers and Data Engineers.
 - [awesome-snmp](https://github.com/eozer/awesome-snmp) - A curated list of awesome SNMP libraries, tools, and other resources.
-- [awesome-ml-gen-ai-elixir](https://github.com/georgeguimaraes/awesome-ml-gen-ai-elixir) - A curated list of Machine Learning libraries and resources for the Elixir programming language. .
 - [Awesome-Quantum-Games](https://github.com/HuangJunye/Awesome-Quantum-Games) - A (not really) complete list of quantum games.
 - [awesome-sunshine](https://github.com/lizardbyte/awesome-sunshine) - A collection of awesome Sunshine scripts, tools, guides and companion software.
 - [awesome-milligram](https://github.com/milligram/awesome-milligram) - A curated list of Milligram resources.